eninedev/eninedev.github.io/entropy/handbook.md

 We expect all trainees to be in class 5 minutes before a session begins.

-⛔️ _1E9 reserves the right to withdraw admission from any student who is late in arrival to class and other meetings._
+⛔️ _1E9 reserves the right to withdraw admission from any student and terminate participation by any student in the program who is late in arrival to class and any other meetings._

 ## Notification